jbaker10/Nomadize/README.md

 ## Nomadize

-Move a local account or home folder to an NIH AD account.
+A Python tool to help move a local account or home folder to an NIH AD account.

 1) Mount the Nomadize.dmg